NVIDIA/cccl/docs/extended_api/shapes/aligned_size_t.md

 *Preconditions*:

 - The _address_ of the extent of bytes must be aligned to an `Alignment` alignment boundary.
-- The _size_ of the extent of bytes in bytes must be a multiple of the `Alignment`.
+- The _size_ of the extent of bytes must be a multiple of the `Alignment`.

 ## Template Parameters